dssg/matching-tool/docs/sources/dev/schemas.md

-# Creating a new Schema
+# Creating or Modifying a Schema